-Vote by post
+Vote by proxy

 You can apply for a postal vote for different time periods: